Marketing Basics for a Small Business

 The Importance of a Target Market in Small Business

-If you are like the majority of small business owners your marketing budget is limited.
+If you are like the majority of small business owners, your marketing budget is limited.
 The most effective way to market a small business is to create a well-rounded program that combines sales activities with your marketing tactics.
-Your sales activities will not only decrease your out-of-pocket marketing expense but it also adds the value of interacting with your prospective customers and clients.
-This interaction will provide you with research that is priceless.
+Your sales activities will not only decrease your out-of-pocket marketing expense, but it also adds the value of interacting with your prospective customers and clients.
+This interaction will provide you with priceless research.

 Small businesses typically have a limited marketing budget if any at all.
 Does that mean you can't run with the big dogs?
 Absolutely not.
 It just means you have to think a little more creatively.
 How about launching your marketing campaign by doing one of the following:

 - Call your vendors or associates and ask them to participate with you in co-op advertising.

 - Take some time to send your existing customers' referrals and buying incentives.

 - Have you thought about introducing yourself to the media?
 Free publicity has the potential to boost your business.
 By doing this, you position yourself as an expert in your field.